-As part of a healthy lifestyle we should be trying to include both forms of activity as a part of our daily routine.
+As part of a healthy lifestyle we should try to include both forms of activity as a part of our daily routine.
 We know that regular physical activity and exercise helps to improve your overall health and fitness, and reduces your risk for chronic diseases.

 The Center for Disease Control and Prevention (CDC) recommends that adults participate in at least 150 minutes or 2 hours and 30 minutes of moderate-intensity aerobic activity every week AND to include muscle strengthening activities on 2 or more days a week that work all major muscle groups for important health benefits.
 Going beyond 150 minutes provides even greater health benefits.